J1939 Explained - A Simple Intro [2024]

 Below are a set of additional characteristics of the J1939 protocol:

-• Reserved: J1939 includes a large range of standard PGNs, though PGNs 00FF00 through 00FFFF are reserved for proprietary use
+- Reserved: J1939 includes a large range of standard PGNs, though PGNs 00FF00 through 00FFFF are reserved for proprietary use

-• Special Values: A data byte of 0xFF (255) reflects N/A data, while 0xFE (254) reflects an error
+- Special values: A data byte of 0xFF (255) reflects N/A data, while 0xFE (254) reflects an error

-• J1939 address claim: The SAE J1939 standard defines a procedure for assigning source addresses to J1939 ECUs after network initialization via an 8-bit address in a dynamic way
+- J1939 address claim: The SAE J1939 standard defines a procedure for assigning source addresses to J1939 ECUs after network initialization via an 8-bit address in a dynamic way

-J1939 is based on CAN, which provides the basic "physical layer" and "data link layer", the lowest layers in the OSI model.
+J1939 is based on CAN, which specifies the physical layer (ISO 11898-2) and data link layer (ISO 11898-1) of the OSI model.

-The J1939 connector (9-pin)
+The J1939 connector [J1939-13]

 The J1939-13 standard specifies the 'off-board diagnostic connector' - also known as the J1939 connector or 9-pin deutsch connector.
 This is a standardized method for interfacing with the J1939 network of most heavy duty vehicles - see the illustration for the J1939 connector pinout.